JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Use-Prolific.md

 ![Prolific screenshot](/img/prolific_1_studyurl.png)

-In the field under _What is the URL of your study?_ (first red box in the screenshot), enter a link to your JATOS study.
+In the field under _What is the URL of your study?_ (in the screenshot above), enter a link to your JATOS study.
 You probably want a study link of either _General Single_ or a _General Multiple_ type (see [Run your Study with Study Links](Run-your-Study-with-Study-Links.html)).

 Also, we recommend you click the option that you'll use URL parameters.
-This will modify the JATOS study link you entered -- that'S fine.
+This will modify the JATOS study link you entered -- that's fine.

 ### 2. In JATOS: Redirect to Prolific's end page after the study is done